benmvp/zero-to-react-minishop/src/03-effects/README.md

 In [`App.js`](./App.js), use the `useEffect` hook to make an API request for Giphy results whenever the query changes and update the new `results` state with the API response.

 > NOTE: The API results are only logged to the console for now.
+We will render the results in [Step 4](../04-lists/).

+(If at any point you get stuck, you can take a peek at the [answers](./answers/App.js))

 ## 🤓 Bonus!

 ### 1. Polling

-Add polling to `GiphySearch` such that it will continually retrieve new results after a configurable amount of seconds.
+Add polling to `GiphySearch` such that it will continually retrieve new Giphy results after a configurable amount of seconds.
 Add a `pollInterval` prop to `GiphySearch` and set it to 5 seconds in `App`.
 Verify that if you change `pollInterval` in the React Developer Tools the previous interval is cleaned up and a new one is created.

 ### 2. Async `useEffect`

-Use an `async` function for the call to `await getResults()` within `useEffect()` instead of calling `.then()` on its return value.
+Use an `async` function for the call to `await getResults()` within `useEffect()` instead of calling `.then()` on its return Promise value.

 🔑 _HINT:_ Remember that an `async` function **always** returns a `Promise`, but the only return value allowed for `useEffect()` is the cleanup function callback.